Clearing Congestion

 What can you do now to clear congestion?

-Humidify - Boise, Idaho, where I live, is dry, dry, dry.
+Humidify Boise, Idaho, where I live, is dry, dry, dry.
 This dryness is worse when the central heating and air conditioning.
 The Lungs hate to be dry, so moisture in the air goes a long way.
+Excessive summer heat coupled with wildfire smoke has double the impact of heating and drying us out.

 Eucalyptus - anti-viral, anti-fungal and very clearing